ArtemNazarovL/Yandex.Practicum.Projects/3rd_project_real_estate/Read_me_real_estate.md

 - Step 5.
 Conclusion.

 ### Result of work:
-the following has been clarified:
+The following has been clarified:
 - In general, the price of an apartment is affected by: area, location, floor, number of parks and ponds, number of rooms and ceiling height.
 - In the center of the price, area and ceilings more.
 And the influence of the place, the height of the ceiling and the parks and reservoirs around is reduced.
 - The top floor can be more expensive for expensive apartments due to the view and possible access to the roof.